JetBrains/kotless/README.md

 ## Getting started

+### Setting up project

-Kotless uses Gradle to wrap around the existing build process and insert the deployment into it.
+Kotless uses Gradle to wrap around the existing building process and insert the deployment into it.

-Consider using one of the latest versions of Gradle: starting from the 7.0.2.
+Consider using one of the latest versions of Gradle, starting with the **7.2** version.

 Basically, if you already use Gradle, you only need to do two things.